CheesyLaZanya/godot-ai-toolkit/README.md

 - co:here (used for semantic analysis).
 See more at [https://cohere.ai/](co:here's website)
 - OpenAI GPT (used for text generation).
 See more at [https://openai.com/](OpenAI's website)

-These were then used in a sample scene to demonstrate how they can be used in practice for game development.
+These were then used in two sample scenes to demonstrate how they can be used in practice for game development.

 # Asset References